brendakapchanga/Regression/README.md

 		 region-whethe the customer is from southwest or northwest smoker-whether the customer is a smoker or not

-		            Steps followed
+		            Steps follo
 	      checking the shape of dataset to determine the number of rows and columns. checking for missing values and handle them appropriately. checking the data types of the variables to ensure they are in the correct format. summarise the statistics of the variables.
               visualize the distribution of the variables using Heatmap.